 We operate and manage our business as one reporting and one operating segment, which is the business of developing and commercializing therapeutics.
-Our chief executive officer ("CEO"), who is our chief operating decision maker, reviews financial information on an aggregate basis for purposes of allocating resources and evaluating financial performance.
+Our Chief Executive Officer, who is our chief operating decision maker, reviews financial information on an aggregate basis for purposes of allocating resources and evaluating financial performance.
 All of our assets are located in the United States.